-This service aims to support National Authorities in the process of:
+This service aimed to support National Authorities in the process of:

 - collecting and recording of disaster loss data

 Disaster loss databases contain event-based information on human, economic, environmental and cultural losses and support public loss compensation, DRR monitoring, risk modelling and disaster forensics.
-One purpose is to help National Authorities in meeting the minimum requirements for reporting in the context of the three international frameworks: Sendai Framework for Disaster Risk Reduction (SFDRR), Sustainable Development Goals and Climate Change (COP21).
-At the regional and local levels, this service can enable the development of event-based disaster loss databases and related indicators on exposure, losses and situation of prevention policies.
+One purpose of the support provided was to help National Authorities in meeting the minimum requirements for reporting in the context of the three international frameworks: Sendai Framework for Disaster Risk Reduction (SFDRR), Sustainable Development Goals and Climate Change (COP21).
+At the regional and local levels, this service could enable the development of event-based disaster loss databases and related indicators on exposure, losses and situation of prevention policies.

 - Technical advice/orientation in the form of a report or recommendations on the use of disaster loss data within disaster risk modelling.